-For each KPI, either by benchmarking against the industry's best practices or setting your own objectives.
+For each KPI, define success either by doing a warehouse benchmark against the industry's best practices or setting your own objectives.
 Next time you are mingling with peers or attending an industry event, why not ask what they measure in their warehouse.
-Be specific in defining your desired outcomes and know that a KPI is not a goal, but an indicator4.
+Be specific in defining your desired outcomes and know that a warehouse KPI is not a goal, but an indicator4.

 4- Write them down and decide how you will measure

-Prepare a plan of the KPIs you will track and the desired outcome.
+Prepare your warehouse KPI dashboard and determine how you will track the desired outcome.
 One brief sentence for each is enough.
 Extracting the data is where things may vary from one company to another because of the variety of tools being used, and what you have on hand will invariably influence how you measure.
 For instance, if you are using a warehouse management system (WMS), some data may already be available or integrated into your software.
 If you use a manual system, you will have greater control over the specific metrics you wish to track, but it will mean more work on the warehouse floor to input the data.
 Automated technology should make it easier to collect data and track your KPIs.
 For instance, if you automate inventory management, then you’ll maintain more accurate stock in place.

 5- Set a time frame

-Making sure your goals and KPI are time-bound and have a set deadline will give you a clearer picture of your operation.
+Making sure your goals and warehouse KPIs are time-bound and have a set deadline will give you a clearer picture of your operation.
 However, equally important is tracking your progress along the way to assess how effective you were in developing the KPIs in the first place.
-Consistently monitor your KPIs against your objectives and adjust them if necessary.
+Consistently monitor the information in your warehouse KPI dashboard against your objectives and adjust them if necessary.

 6- Decide on how you will track your KPIs